We CRAFT

 OUR SUPPLY CHAIN

-Ours is a story of innovation and research, deeply rooted in the heritage of Italian craftsmanship and in the solid, long-lasting relationships built over time with our suppliers – true partners that stand out among small-sized enterprises -, with whom we share a strong sense of trust and collaboration.
-This continuity contributes to the high technical and quality performance of our products, and allows us to be consistent as we plan for long-term growth and development.
-The production and packaging of our products involve a combination of more than 100 raw material suppliers, garment manufacturers, and finished product suppliers.
+Ours is a story of innovation and research, deeply rooted in the heritage of Italian craftsmanship and in the solid, long-standing relationships we’ve built over time with our suppliers – true partners that stand out among small-sized enterprises and with whom we share a strong sense of trust and collaboration.
+This continuity contributes to the high technical and quality performance of our products and ensures the consistency we need to plan for long-term growth and development

-The production and packaging of our products involves around 120 suppliers, consisting of raw material suppliers, garment manufacturers, and finished product suppliers according to the type of business (ready-to-wear, footwear or accessories).
+The production and packaging of our products involves around 150 suppliers, including raw material suppliers, garment manufacturers, and finished product suppliers, depending on the type of business (ready-to-wear, footwear, or accessories).

-For our footwear collections we rely on 12 shoe factories, all located in Italy.
-Based on our product designs and technical specifications, they are responsible for the overall production and for the sourcing of raw materials from preferred suppliers as per our indications – with the exception of specific materials provided by Golden.
+For our footwear collections, we rely on 16 shoe factories, all located in Italy.
+Based on our product designs and technical specifications, they manage the overall production process and source raw materials from our preferred suppliers – with the exception of certain materials provided directly by Golden.
+In 2024, we sourced these materials from 42 raw material suppliers, all based in Italy.

-Our ready-to-wear production mainly relies on raw material suppliers that supply fabrics, production accessories (embroidery, buttons, zippers, belts, bands, etc.), and packaging.
-These raw materials are provided to our garment manufacturers in charge of the realization of our collections.
-In 2023, we worked with 56 raw material suppliers for our ready-to-wear collections, with nearly all of them based in Italy.
-Meanwhile, 13 garment manufacturers were involved in the making of our finished products, all located in Italy, where the deep-rooted manufacturing heritage guarantees high technical expertise and adequate production capacity.
+Meanwhile, our ready-to-wear collections involved 57 raw material suppliers – nearly all Italian – providing fabrics, production accessories (embroidery, buttons, zippers, belts, bands, etc.), and packaging, and 13 garment manufacturers entrusted with realizing our finished products, all located in Italy, where the deep-rooted manufacturing heritage guarantees high technical expertise and adequate production capacity.

-As regards accessories (such as bags, belts, fragrances, and jewelry), in 2023 we worked with 11 finished product suppliers, mostly based in Italy.
+As regards accessories – bags, belts, fragrances, and jewelry – in 2024 we worked with 12 Italian finished product suppliers and 7 raw material suppliers, most of whom were also based in Italy.

 DIRECT SUPPLIERS' GEOGRAPHIC DISTRIBUTION